Ding-Hairui/Phonon_SED/readme.txt

 Python scripts to calculate phonon SED.

+*** The paper is published at [Phys.
+Rev. B 114, 024101, https://doi.org/10.1103/m1s6-6hdf].
+*** We are working to integrate this calculation into molecular dynamics softwares, so that one can calculate phonon SED on-the-fly.

 For small systems (< 10 000 atoms), CPU version is fast enough.
 For large systems (> 10 000 atoms), GPU version is more recommanded.